WIN Level 3 Training

 7. Students must attend the residential sessions with personal safety clothing that is suitable for working in a woodland environment.
 Steel capped safety boots are recommended.

-9. If a student needs to cancel their place before starting a course they must submit a request by email 1 month before commencement of training.
+9. If a student needs to cancel their place before starting a course they must submit a request by email not less than 1 month before the scheduled commencement of training.
 Thereafter there will be no refunds made.

 11. Students are required to compile appropriate health and safety documentation and policies necessary for running Wellbeing in Nature programmes, including risk assessments for all activities delivered in the 6 assessment sessions.

-13. The Assessor has the right to suspend the assessment under the following conditions:
+13. The Assessor has the right to suspend the running of the 6 practical sessions, run for purpose of gaining the WIN qualification, under the following conditions:

-14. Video assessments need to be discussed on an case by case basis with the trainer who will advise on what aspects will be required to be filmed, in ways that support possible issues concerning permission and also maintaining confidentiality of participants.
+14. Video assessments need to be discussed on a case by case basis with the trainer who will advise on what aspects will be required to be filmed and in connection with ways that support possible issues concerning permission and also maintaining confidentiality of participants.

 Attendance

-If a student is unable to attend any one of the scheduled elements or parts of the training course, they will be expected to attend the element missed, on a following course .
+If a student is unable to attend any one of the scheduled elements or parts of the training course, they will be expected to attend the element missed, on a following course, or in exceptional circumstances on a one-to-one basis with the Trainer..

-15. In addition to teaching delivered online and on a 2-day residential, 4 hours of individual training/guidance will be provided.
+15. In addition to teaching delivered online and on a 2.5 day residential, 4 hours of individual training/guidance will be provided.

-16. If there are concerns about the student’s attendance for training delivery, home study, safe practices, behaviour or commitment to the course in general; our trainer may need to contact the head of the organisation who has paid the course fees to discuss the situation.
+16. If there are concerns about the student’s attendance for training delivery, home study, safe practices, behaviour or commitment to the course in general, our trainer may need to contact the head of the organisation who has paid the course fees to discuss the situation.
 Where possible, the student will be made aware that this is going to take place.
+For independents, paying for their own training, the same applies in connection with training delivery, home study, safe practices, behaviour or commitment fo the course in general.
+With ‘independents’ the Trainer will discuss the situation causing concern directly with a view to finding a way forward that the Trainer feels is suitable, in relation to the presenting issue.
+It is the Trainer’s decision as to whether or not a student being facilitated to continue with the training is going to be either in their best interests or in the best interest of others (internal or external to the WIN training).

 Marking of Coursework

 17. Students will be given hand-in dates for coursework and are expected to meet these deadlines.
-Students will need to contact the trainer, at the earliest opportunity, if an extension is required.
-The coursework is marked by our trainer who will assess the suitability of the student’s evidence against each of the assessment criteria in line with the requirements from Agored.
-Feedback will be given to students on their standard of work, as they progress through the course.
-This feedback will also highlight if any further work is needed in order to bring any coursework up to the required standard for a Level 3 qualification.
+Students will need to contact the trainer, no less than 6 weeks before a submission deadline, if they realise an extension will be needed.
+The coursework is marked by our trainer who will assess the suitability of the student’s evidence against each of the assessment criteria, in line with the requirements from Agored.
+Feedback will be given to students on their standard of work, as they progress through the course, highlighting any further work that is required.
 Students are given three opportunities to resubmit, having been given clear deadlines, to bring their coursework to the required standard, fulfilling the assessment criteria set by Agored for each question.

-18. Answers generated by AI will be rejected and assessment tools will be used to check, in this regard.
-NB – AI can be helpful for ‘starting points’ but student answers must demonstrate appropriate breadth and depth of own reading and research.
+18. Answers generated by AI will be referred and AI checker assessment tools will be used in this regard.
+NB – AI can be helpful for ‘starting points’ but student answers need to demonstrate appropriate breadth and depth of own reading and research.

 20. Students will only be put forward for certification when:

-• They have completed a coursework portfolio, answering all questions as set out in the student handbook to the standard required by Agored.
+- They have completed a coursework portfolio, answering all questions as set out in the student handbook to the standard required by the trainer and to the ‘A’ level standard required by Agored.

-21. The final decision on submission of a candidate for qualification and certification rests with Outdoor Tribe CIC (subject to the Complaints/Appeals Procedure below).
+21. The final decision on suitability for submission of a candidate’s portfolio for the Agored WIN Level 3 qualification rests with Outdoor Tribe CIC Trainer

 Complaints and Appeals

-If a student wishes to make a complaint about any element of the training or wishes to appeal an assessment judgement, they can be referred by Outdoor Tribe CIC to the Training coordinator, who acts as our IQA, cathyvelmans@smallwoods.org.uk
+If a student wishes to make a complaint about any element of the training or wishes to appeal an assessment judgement, they can be referred by Outdoor Tribe CIC to the Training coordinator, who acts as our IQA, Kate Clements.
+Email: kateclements@smallwoods.org.uk

 Insurance